Lukas412/cs_flash/README.md

 This script presses the `f13` key, when a CSGO flashbang is detected.!

+The project is for `Windows` only.
+But it should be not much effort to port it to linux.

 ## Installation

 You can download the executable from the [Release Page](https://github.com/Lukas412/cs_flash/releases/latest).